JJCoding01/dbReport/README.md

 Each report is a single file, with links to all other reports through the navigation bar.

+For the complete documentation, see [Read the Docs](https://dbreport.readthedocs.io/en/latest/index.html)

 ## Installation

 Since this module has several sub-modules, to clone, perform the following steps